websanco/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/adding-settings-to-the-elasticsearch-connector.md

 }
 ```

+### Adding Configurations to the Development Mode Elasticsearch

+Use the Additional Configurations (`additionalConfigurations`) field to define extra settings (in YAML) for the embedded or sidecar Elasticsearch instance.
+This is only useful for testing environments.
+Any node settings normally set in `elasticsearch.yml` can be declared here.
+See the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/index.html)  for a description of all possible node settings.

 ## Multi-line YAML Configurations

 If you configure the settings from the last section using an OSGi configuration file, you might find yourself needing to write YAML snippets that span multiple lines.
 The syntax for that is straightforward and just requires appending each line with `\n\`, like this: